MikeSisk/watch4rocks.com/README.md

 A lot has changed since then.
 At some point before the year 2000 I changed the site into a single page with some earth science links I found useful.
-Besides edits over time to update dead links or add a new link or two it's essentially stayed the same -- a relic of a simplier time on the web.
+Besides edits over time to update dead links or add a new link or two it's essentially stayed the same.

-So it goes.

-* ~1995		Registered domain.
+* 1997-10-10	Registered domain.
-* 2011-07-01	Moved site to an S3 bucket.
+* 2011-07-01	Moved site to an AWS S3 bucket.
 * 2011-08-18	Moved site "code" to github.
+* 2015-09-17	Removed GA code and updated email.